 Alcohol Enforcement Agents with the State Law Enforcement Division (SLED) investigate possible violations of laws and regulations about underage alcohol sales.
 Agents may conduct licensed location inspections, unlicensed location investigations, and compliance checks.
 These compliance checks use underage individuals who cooperate with agents to test whether a business is serving minors alcohol.

 Local law enforcement agencies, such as police departments, also play an additional role by ticketing underage drinkers.
 This law enforcement action can lead directly back to the business or employee that was responsible.
-In the event of an underage drunk driving wreck, the accident report may contain this information as well.
+In the event of a wreck involving an underage drunk driver, the accident report may contain this information as well.

 Impact of Alcohol Sales to Minors on Public Health and Safety

 Underage drinking increases the risk of drunk driving accidents, putting public health and safety in jeopardy.
 Alcohol is the most widely used substance among minors.
-According to the National Survey on Drug Use and Health (NSDUH), approximately 19.7% of youth from ages 14 to 15 reported 2022 having at least one drink in their life.
-That same year, 5.8 million youth ages 12 to 20 reported drinking more alcohol than “just a few sips” in the previous month.
+According to the National Survey on Drug Use and Health (NSDUH), in 2022 approximately 19.7% of youth from ages 14 to 15 reported having at least one drink in their life.
+That same year, 5.8 million youths aged 12 to 20 reported drinking more than “just a few sips” of alcohol in the previous month.

 Civil Liability for Selling Alcohol to Minors